 In our intermediate sewing class students will be taught how to make garments from patterns.
 They will be taught how to read a pattern, and how to properly measure a body and use those measurements to adjust their pattern.
 Then they will cut their pattern out and sew all of the pieces together using the manufacturers suggested guidelines.
-In order to successfully complete this class, perspective students must exhibit a competent level of sewing machine mastery before registering for this class.
+In order to successfully complete this class, perspective students must have prior machine sewing experience

 Our advance sewing classes are technique based private or private group classes that are structured on request.
-The available advanced classes that are currently available to be scheduled are:
+The classes that can currently be scheduled are:

 In our crochet class students will be taught how to read and follow a crochet pattern by making a market bag and a small accessory envelope.

 With crochet, our belief is that once you know how to read and follow standard patterns you will be able to make anything you want from a sweater to a afghan and anything in between.

 We have found that people who are comfortable with their machines, use their machines.
 In this class we will teach participants many nuances of their machines including: How to properly thread it and the bobbin, how to make buttonholes, blind hem stitches, satin stitches, faggoting stitches, stretch knit stitches, overcast stitches, and much more - all while making a fun accessory bag.

 Participants must have at least a beginner sewing level and bring their own machine with them to class